-L. Discharges Subject to the California Ocean Plan
+IV.L.
+Discharges Subject to the California Ocean Plan

-1. Discharges to Ocean Waters
+IV.L.1.
+Discharges to Ocean Waters

-a.
+IV.L.1.a.
 Dischargers that discharge directly into ocean waters that are subject to the model monitoring provisions of the California Ocean Plan shall be deemed in compliance with applicable California Ocean Plan model monitoring provisions when in compliance with monitoring requirements of this General Permit.

-b.
-The Regional Water Boards may require a discharger that discharges directly into ocean waters who has demonstrated non-compliance with this General Permit’s monitoring requirements to develop and implement a monitoring plan in compliance with additional effluent and ocean monitoring provisions established pursuant to Water Code Section 13383.
+IV.L.1.b.
+The Regional Water Boards may require a discharger that discharges directly into ocean waters who has demonstrated non-compliance with this General Permit’s monitoring requirements to develop and implement a monitoring plan in compliance with additional effluent and ocean monitoring provisions established pursuant to Water Code § 13383.

-2. Discharges Granted an Exception for Areas of Special Biological Significance (ASBS)
+IV.L.2.
+Discharges Granted an Exception for Areas of Special Biological Significance (ASBS)

-.a.
+IV.L.2.a.
 Dischargers who were granted an exception to the California Ocean Plan prohibition of discharges of waste directly to an ASBS pursuant to Resolution 2012-0012 amended by Resolution 2012-0031 shall comply with the conditions and requirements set forth in Attachment I of this General Permit.
-Any Discharger that applies for and is granted an exception to the California Ocean Plan prohibition after July 1, 2013 shall comply with the conditions and requirements set forth in the granted exception.
+Any discharger that applies for and is granted an exception to the California Ocean Plan prohibition after September 1, 2013, shall comply with the conditions and requirements set forth in the granted exception.

-M. Dewatering Requirements
+IV.M.
+Dewatering Requirements